-Our Mr. Potato Head Play Mat
+DIY Mr. Potato Head Play Mat

-I chose a few of the traditional “parts” that I know Oscar loves – the orange nose, the teeth, the mustache – and then added a few of my own for fun like the Mickey ears and the eye patch.
-Depending on your destination, the possibility for costume changes are pretty much endless!
-I am seriously considering a pair of Buzz wings and a Woody hat at the moment….
+I chose a few of the traditional “parts” that I know Oscar loves – the orange nose, the teeth, the mustache – and then created a few of my own for fun like the Mickey ears and the eye patch.
+Once I had the basics down, cutting a few new pieces was super easy.

 I sewed the potato body and arms to the page but all the other parts are loose.
 Honestly, you can get as detailed as you want here.
-It’s Mr. (or Mrs.) Potato Head!
+It’s Mr. (or) Mrs. Potato Head!

-Buy it!
 Don’t have time to make your own?
 You can order one from Amazon!

 Want more?
 Here are more toddler crafts, games, tips, and more for you to read!
 Originally posted April 2012.